FeyAgape/GitAndMore/Git.md

 - run `git log --stat` - will show you the commits message and files changes made
 - run `git log` - will show you the commits message
 - run `git reset --soft HEAD~1` - this will undo your last commit
-- run `git commit --amend --signoff` this will help signoff the previous commit and then `git push --force-with-lease origin master` or `git push --force-with-lease` to update master
+- run `git commit --amend --signoff` this will help signoff the previous commit and then `git push --force-with-lease origin master` or `git push --force-with-lease origin main`or `git push --force-with-lease` to update master or main

 ## Creating a new repository on the command line